Whey Protein Powder: Benefits, Types and Best Brands

 on the other hand, consists of a mixture of whey protein isolate, concentrate and hydrolysate.
 Again this is a top quality protein powder with no artificial flavors, sweeteners or colors.
 It contains 24g of protein per scoop, it mixes very well, and it also tastes great.
 Optimum Nutrition Gold Standard 100% Whey (Naturally Flavored)

-The best time to take whey protein powder is either first thing in the morning, before or after exercise, with the later being the most important.
-But you can take it at any other time of day if you wish.
+Whey protein powder is usually used as a post-workout shake, mixed with either milk or water.
+But you can also take it pre-workout, or at any other time of day if you wish.

 So that’s my summary of the benefits, types and best brands of whey protein powder.
 I hope you found it useful and thanks for reading.